urbanrobo/999-00003-A/README.md

      * DESIGN NOTE: This template defines specs like four layer stackup, copper weight, and drawing title block are defined here
    * 2.3 - Schematics:
      * 2.3.1 - All Halo temperature and vibration data loggers shall use the [STM32G4](https://www.st.com/en/microcontrollers-microprocessors/stm32g4-series.html) family of microcontrollers.
-     * 2.3.2 - All CAN Bus Transceivers shall use ???
-     * 2.3.3 - All Analog-To-Digital Convertors (ADC) shall be at least 10 bit and have max frequency of TODO
-     * 2.3.4 - All Digital-To-Analog Convertors (DAC) shall be at least 12 bit and have max frequency of TODO
-     * 2.3.5 - All passive components (resistors, capacitors, inductors, crystals, etc) shall have at least an AEC-Q200 automotive [GRADE 1](https://www.golledge.com/news/the-aec-q200-standard-what-does-it-really-mean/#:~:text=The%20AEC%2DQ200%20qualification%20is,tests%20contained%20within%20the%20standard.) rating surviving temperatures of -40 to +125 °C.
+     * 2.3.2 - All passive components (resistors, capacitors, inductors, crystals, etc) shall have at least an AEC-Q200 automotive [GRADE 1](https://www.golledge.com/news/the-aec-q200-standard-what-does-it-really-mean/#:~:text=The%20AEC%2DQ200%20qualification%20is,tests%20contained%20within%20the%20standard.) rating to survive temperatures of -40 to +125 °C.
       * DESIGN NOTE: An AEC-Q200 automotive [GRADE 0] range of -50 to +150°C would increase cost too much and over constrain vendor selection.
    * 2.4 - PCB Layouts:
      * 2.4.1 - TODO

 3. Data Processing Subsystems:
-   * 3.1 - There shall be clean and quick (less than 1 minute) access to coin cell battery on selected motherboard.
+   * 3.1 - There shall be clean and quick (less than 1 minute) access to coin cell battery on the Crosshair VII motherboard (P/N TODO)
      * DESIGN NOTE: For replacement of battery after normal usage and to clear memory to fix [Q-Code](https://www.asus.com/support/FAQ/1043948/) errors.
    * 3.2 - The vehicle Chassis CAN (C-CAN) and Powertrain CAN (P-CAN) shall interface with the OBC via a M.2 slot.
-   * 3.3 - The On-Board Compute and vehicle ignition start/stop line shall have the ability to be powered on by a Radio Frequency (RF) button click.
+   * 3.3 - Both the OBC power on/off and vehicle start/stop state shall be controllable by a Radio Frequency (RF) button click.
-   * 3.4 - 6 cameras and resolution of 1080p  30 fps  and other 720p
+   * 3.4 - The OBC shall support 6 cameras at a resolution of 1080p 30 fps for FRONT Middle, REAR Left & REAR Right and 720p 30 fps for REAR, FRONT Left, and FRONT Right.
-   * 3.5 - GPS shoudl use the motherboard headers not the USE the slots
+   * 3.5 - The GPS module shall use the motherboard USB 2.0 headers (not the USB 3.0 ports on the IO Shield).
-   * 3.5 - Modems should 4G LTE and have min bandwidth of 800 kbps Cerbus hit
+   * 3.5 - All modems shall support 4G LTE (or lower) and have minimum bandwidth of 800 kbits/sec (under that Cerberus hits occur).
-   * 3.6 - Have a RF or Bluebooth dongle for mouse and keyboard shoudl ne populated in Motherboard and never come out.
-(SMall combined system)
+   * 3.6 - A RF USB 3.0 Type C dongle for mouse and keyboard control shall be permanently populated into the IO Shield and never removed.
+     * DESIGN NOTE: This keeps the all the USB A 3.0 ports open for cameras which need to be connected to specific USB Host Controllers (See https://a.co/d/8kfb1GD)
-   * 3.7 - HDMI montior debug through the GPU should be possible without removing any componment
+   * 3.7 - There shall be the ability to connect a debugging HDMI monitor (connected through the GPU) to the OBC without removing any components.
+     * DESIGN SPEC: This HDMI monitor shall NOT be permanently install in the vehicle and does NOT need a Display Port input.

 4. Cables Harnesses:
    * 4.1 - All USB 2.0 cables for cameras shall be less then ?2.5 meters?, contain ground shielding, and have impedance controlled twisted pairs.